 Foundational ideas underlying the IC

 The Concepts category will guide you through the more foundational story underlying core parts of the IC.
-It is styled in orange, so whenever you see orange active links, you'll know you're in the Concepts category
+It is styled in pink, so whenever you see pink active links, you'll know you're in the Concepts category

 The topics in this section introduce key components and terminology to help you understand the architecture and operation of the IC.
 The concepts here are not necessarily needed for dapp development, but rather knowledge development.
 Read an overview of the IC and the nodes and data centers that power it.
 You can learn more about canisters, how and why they allow to build decentralized apps hosted fully on chain, and why we should place our trust in them.
 We can see more about how canisters are powered by tokens and cycles and how the Internet Computer is governed and developed in a decentralized manner.